Skip to main content

 Internet onboard

-Similarly, Carnival Cruise Line offers its Social Wi-Fi plan for as little as $8.50 while its Premium Wi-Fi package sells for $14.45 per day.
+Similarly, Carnival Cruise Line offers its Social Wi-Fi plan for as little as $15.30 while its Premium Wi-Fi package sells for $21.25 per day.
+They recently launched a Multi-Device Premium package, which allows you to connect up to four devices at once for $75/day.

 The cost for onboard Wi-Fi can be discounted if you pre-purchase your internet package before boarding.
 As always, the price onboard will be more expensive compared to the pre-purchased price.